2006 World Series

 Did you know that during Game 1 two rookie pitchers, Anthony Reyes for the St. Louis Cardinals & Justin Verlander for the Detroit Tigers, started the game making this the first time in Fall Classic history two rookies have faced each other during a Game 1?
 Too easy?
 Did you know the five career wins by Reyes was the fewest by a Game 1 starting pitcher in World Series history?

 St. Louis Cardinals manager Tony La Russa moved into even more rarified managerial territory after the 2006 World Series, joining Sparky Anderson as the only managers in Major League history who have won World Series titles with teams from both the American & National Leagues.
-Anderson got his championships with the Cincinnati Reds in 1975 and 1976 and the Detroit Tigers in 1984.
+Anderson got his rings with the Cincinnati Reds in 1975 and 1976 and the Detroit Tigers in 1984.
 La Russa won with the Oakland Athletics in 1989 and now with the St. Louis Cardinals.